Stem Cell Therapy for Multiple Sclerosis in Tijuana Mexico

 Mesenchymal Stem Cells (MSCs): Unfortunately, HSCT does not do much when it comes to repairing the damage on the nervous system and this is where MSCs come in.
 These bone marrow derived stem cells have the potential to repair the central nervous system and this is due to their transformational abilities that mimic different types of cells.

 The stem cells could be budding building blocks in repairing damage on the nervous system as well as affected tissues and organs.
 An FDA approved trial currently ongoing involves the transformation of MSCs into neural progenitor (NP) cells.
 This transformation is conducted in a laboratory before being directly injected into the patient’s spinal fluid.
 These cells can mimic the damaged tissues and destroy multiple sclerosis.
 Although the effects of these MSCs therapies are yet to be fully realized, they are producing promising results and it is expected that they should be able to transform the immune system and regenerate the tissues damaged within the immune system.

-R3 Stem Cell is offering stem cell therapy for multiple sclerosis with US Board Certified stem cell doctors.
+R3 Stem Cell is offering stem cell therapy for multiple sclerosis in Tijuana Mexico with expert stem cell doctors.